COVID-19 pandemic in Latvia: May 2021

 Kariņš noted that new restrictions were unlikely to be set.
 The number of confirmed cases halved over May.
 On 27 May, the government approved various exemptions for vaccinated people.
 Having been closed since 9 November, bars and restaurants were allowed to reopen outdoor areas on 7 May with capacity restrictions.

 Only 30% of older people had received the vaccine, while in Europe on average 80% of older people had already received the vaccine.
 Dumpis predicted that effects from vaccination against COVID-19 could be seen around Midsummer.
 A study estimated that 12% of Latvia's population could have had COVID-19 infection without knowing it.

 June 2021

 At the beginning of June, over half a million residents had received at least one dose of the vaccine, this rose to a million by the middle of June During June, the vaccination rate was decreasing.
 Dumpis said that despite that people in the risk groups have had vaccines available for several months, the vaccination rates remained low among the group at below 50% compared to other European countries with much higher rates.

-The number of cases had reduced by 60% over the preceding five weeks, and the morbidity rate per 100,000 inhabitants over 14-day period fell below 200 for first time since November.
-This indicator was still one of the highest within the Europe.
+The number of cases had reduced by 60% over the preceding five weeks, and the morbidity rate per 100,000 inhabitants over a 14-day period fell below 200 for the first time since November.
+This indicator was still one of the highest in Europe.
 Various gathering restrictions were lifted.